Contents of this Article:

 But it gets worse.
 Much worse.

 You see, that employee who is receiving $1000 under the table is usually quite happy to be getting paid under the table.
-So when you tell that employee that you are now going to be reporting his or her wages/income to the government, that employee is going to demand a raise.
-You see, that employee has been able to avoid having to make his or her various employee contributions and to pay his or her income taxes and your now reporting his or her income will end all of that.
+So when you tell that employee that you are now going to be reporting their wages/income to the government, that employee is going to demand a raise.
+You see, that employee has been able to avoid having to make their various employee contributions and pay their income taxes.
+You reporting their income will end all of that.

 And let’s take rent.
 The Chinese manufacturer is probably paying the landlord under the table and the landlord is not reporting it.
 Heck, there is a very good chance the landlord is not even legally able to lease out the property, but for the sake of the numbers, let’s assume that the landlord is actually authorized to lease it.
 If you are going to buy the Chinese manufacturer’s company you are going to have to do so as a WFOE and to get a WFOE approved at all, you are going to need to have a legitimate lease.
 That means that before you buy this Chinese manufacturer, you are going to need to go to the landlord and tell it that you need to get your landlord-tenant relationship “on the grid” and that the landlord is going to need to register the lease with the appropriate authorities.

 The landlord will likely call you an idiot (trust me on this) and initially balk.
 You will then need to explain that you absolutely must get on the grid and that you are prepared to cover the landlord’s increased costs to do so.
 Figure on this raising your rent by around 25%.
 Again though, this assumes that your being able to stay at this facility is even possible.